pnp/cli-microsoft365/docs/docs/sample-scripts/teams/list-teams-owners-and-members.md

 Author: [Patrick Lamber](https://www.nubo.eu/List-All-Microsoft-Teams-Owners-And-Members/)

 This script allows you to list all Teams team's owners and members and export them into a CSV file.
+This script is inspired by [Robin Clarke](https://dailysysadmin.com/KB/Article/3607/microsoft-teams-powershell-commands-to-list-all-members-and-owners/).

 ```powershell tab="PowerShell Core"
 $fileExportPath = "<PUTYOURPATHHERE.csv>"